 One Time Passcode (OTP) authentication

-In order to make sure that the actual account holder is authorizing data sharing, we use One Time Passcode (OTP) authentication.
-Your customer will get a code sent to them in the method they choose:
+In order to make sure that the actual account holder is authorizing data sharing,

 The account holder then types the code in and clicks submit.